 Just as any other criminal offense stays on your record, misdemeanors stay on your record for a minimum of seven years.
 If you’re convicted of a misdemeanor more than twice, the third conviction could be moved up to a felony offense.

 Types of Misdemeanors

 According to Tennessee Code Title 40, misdemeanors are classified into three categories: Class A, Class B, and Class C. Though Class A misdemeanors are the most serious of the three, each of these categories can land you in some form of trouble with the law.
 Whether a rowdy night with friends ended in a public intoxication charge or you tried to slip an item out of your favorite clothing store, misdemeanors are consequential crimes that should be taken seriously.

-Known as the mildest of punishments when it comes to misdemeanors, a class C conviction could lead to up to 30 days in jail and a fine of $50 or less.
-Acts such as public intoxication, disorderly conduct, speeding, and using a fake ID are all punishable as a class C misdemeanor in the state of Tennessee.
+Known as the mildest of punishments for misdemeanors, a class C conviction could lead to up to 30 days in jail and a fine of $50 or less.
+Public intoxication, disorderly conduct, speeding, and using a fake ID are all punishable as a class C misdemeanor in Tennessee.

 What is a Felony?

 Felony crimes are serious offenses, typically involving an element of violence, punishable by a year or more in prison.
 Depending on the severity of the crime, you could face other significant penalties, including steep fines and limits to certain liberties—driving a vehicle and owning a firearm, for example.
 Felonies are some of the most serious crimes a person can commit, such as first-degree murder and arson.